bradfa/bradfa.github.io/_posts/2016-04-15-backups-with-bup.md

 ---
 layout: post
-title: Exact Steps: Backups with bup to a USB disk
+title: Exact Steps - Backups with bup to a USB disk
 date: 2016-04-15
 comments: false
 ---